 The Center for Spine Health is an interdisciplinary, multispecialty group that provides comprehensive care for spine-related disorders.
 The center’s goals include accurate diagnosis of all spine disorders, return to function, and measurement of patient-reported outcomes.
 An ongoing focus on outcomes has brought changes to the center through analysis of performance, quality, and cost.
 These outcomes represent ongoing efforts to standardize care around best practices to provide maximum patient benefit at minimal cost to patients and the health system.

 The center offers a full continuum of care including medical management, physical therapy, pharmacologic interventions, image-guided spine procedures, surgical interventions, acupuncture, osteopathic manipulation, specialized exercise programs, and a functional restoration program for chronic pain.
 The center consists of board-certified neurosurgeons, orthopedic surgeons, spine-medicine specialists, physical medicine and rehabilitation specialists, rheumatologists, internists, neurologists, advanced practice providers, and psychologists.

 Cervical Deformity Quality of Life and Functional Status

 One of the more challenging surgeries performed at Cleveland Clinic is cervical deformity surgery.
 Almost all patients report improvement in their quality of life following correction of their deformity.
-A total of 67% of patients found improved functional status that affects their mobility and hand dexterity.
+A total of 92% of patients returned to work and prior activities following cervical spine surgery.

 Weight Changes Following Cervical and Lumbar Surgeries

 One of the goals of the Spine Center is to help patients increase their mobility and facilitate weight loss.
-74% of patients report either no weight gain or even weight loss following lumbar surgical intervention.
+A total of 77%-80% of patients report either no weight gain or even weight loss following lumbar surgical intervention.